rooa/eve/paper/main.md

 # Experiments {#sec:exp}
-Now we conduct experiments to compare Eve with other popular optimizers used for optimizing deep learning models.
+Now we conduct experiments to compare Eve with other popular optimizers used in deep learning.
 We use the same hyperparameter settings (as described in @fig:alg) for all experiments.
 We also conduct an experiment to study the behavior of Eve with respect to the new hyperparameters $\beta_3$ and
 $c$.
 For each experiment, we use the same random number seed when comparing